Swim As You Are

 Key outcomes:

-• Distributed across social and Nike owned-and-operated platforms
+Distributed across social and Nike's owned platforms

-• Resonated with diverse audiences who recognized their own experience in the films
+Resonated with diverse audiences who recognized their own experience in the films

 The cap filled a gap that had existed for decades.
 The films made sure people understood why that gap mattered.